By Alan Gleeson

 Concentrate on building a really great product.
 I make no apologies for making what seems like an obvious statement.
 There are too many new products and services that are simply… “OK”.
 The gains on existing products and services they are intended to supplant are not compelling enough to drive adoption.
 Similarly, the importance of having a strong, design-led focus from day one has never been as strong.

 Create remarkable content.
 Most entrepreneurs understand the importance of using content to target an audience and to build relationships.
 The easy thing to do is to simply add a WordPress blog as a Search Engine Optimization (SEO) play, in the hope that the content will secure an organic listing for relevant keywords and will attract prospects.

 But the internet is littered with poor quality blogs hosting lowbrow content and negligible engagement.
 Content needs to be consistently remarkable, so readers find it truly beneficial and worthy of sharing, which will help secure the inbound links that play such an important role in securing premium organic placement.
 Compelling content will also help establish you as an authority in your field and help build the trust that will help to drive conversions over time.
 It is also a great low-cost strategy to deploy if you operate in a niche area.

 Advertising on Google AdWords affords tech entrepreneurs a great oppportunity to create awareness and to generate conversions.
 The power of the medium is clear.
 Firstly, purchase intent is readily discernible from the “search intent” of the user.
 At one end of the funnel, you can target generic terms that indicate the user is in consideration mode, while at the other end you can aggressively target users in buy mode who are searching for specific products or brands.
-Hence advertisers can really hone in on a small set of converting terms as a means to promote their services to qualified leads.
+Hence advertisers can really hone in on a small set of converting terms as a means to promote their services to qualified l

 Secondly, it enables entrepreneurs to tightly manage their budgets so they can ensure that marketing spend is commensurate with return.